-In Una-Sana Canton, the GBV Working Group, led by UNFPA, continued the discussion on the next steps needed to develop a joint database for GBV cases, where members would be able to submit monthly reports to the Ministry of Health and Social Policy.
+The GBV Working Group, led by UNFPA, continued the discussion on the next steps needed to develop a joint database for GBV cases, where members would be able to submit monthly reports to the Ministry of Health and Social Policy.
 UNFPA also continued to identify capacity building needs in the form of improved communication between agencies during the referral and management of GBV cases.
-During the reporting period, GBV Safety audits in TRC Bira were conducted through a threefold exercise aiming at physical observation of risks, interviews with staff responsible for shelter, wash, food distribution, security and health services; and focus group discussion with female beneficiaries at WGCs.
+During the reporting period, GBV Safety audits in TRC Bira were conducted through a threefold exercise aiming at physical observation of risks, interviews with staff responsible for shelter, wash, food distribution, security and health services; and focused discussion with female beneficiaries at WGCs.
 The final report with recommendations will be shared with the camp management upon completion.

-Médecins du Monde (MdM) in cooperation with UNFPA, continued to support GBV survivors and women and girls at high risk through targeted group and individual psychosocial support counselling provided by two psychologists operating in the Bira, Sedra, and Borići TRCs three times per week -

-UNFPA psychologists were available for crisis interventions.
-In October, a total number of 33 women received psychosocial support, including three GBV cases with follow-up and referral to other services in cases of need.
+Médecins du Monde (MdM) in cooperation with UNFPA, continued to support GBV survivors and women and girls at high risk through targeted group and individual psychosocial support counselling provided by two psychologists operating in the Bira, Sedra, and Borići TRCs three times per week - UNFPA psychologist were available for crisis interventions.
+In November, a total number of 66 women received psychosocial support, including 3 GBV cases with follow-up and referral to other services in cases of need.
+In addition, the UNFPA psychologists were available for crises interventions.

 In USC, UNFPA, through MdM, continued to manage three Centres for Women and Girls (WGC) in the Bira, Borići, and Sedra TRCs, assisting vulnerable women and girls and GBV survivors to rehabilitate and strengthen resilience through empowerment programs and life-skills education.
-In October, a total number of 93 women were supported through empowerment programmes and life-skills education, recording 446 participations of women were recorded in the WGCs.
+In November, a total number of 113 women were supported through empowerment programmes and life-skills education, recording 265 participations of women were recorded in the WGCs.
 Noting that a significant number of the women and girls who access services in the WGCs are illiterate, a literacy program commenced in July.
-UNFPA ensures that WGCs are closely linked to reproductive health services - UNFPA/MDM ensure gynaecological examinations are conducted by a female gynaecologist with the support of three women empowerment officers who speak Arabic, Farsi, and Turkish.
+UNFPA ensures that WGCs are closely linked to reproductive health services - UNFPA/MDM ensure gynaecological examinations are conducted by a female gynaecologist with the support of three women empowerment officers who speak Arabic, Farsi and Turkish.